gammasoft71/xtd/docs/tutorial_common_io_tasks_write_a_text_file.md

 # How to: Write a Text File

 The following code example demonstrates how to create a text file and write text to it using the xtd::io::stream_writer class, which is defined in the xtd.io namespace.
 The xtd::io::stream_writer constructor takes the name of the file to be created.
 If the file exists, it is overwritten (unless you pass *true* as the second xtd::io::stream_writer constructor argument).
-The file is then filed using the Write and WriteLine functions.
+The file is then filed using the xtd::io::stream_writer::write and xtd::io::stream_writer::write_line functions.

 ```c++
 #include <chrono>